Skip to content

 Library versioning

-import std@1.2 as s // compile error: version pinning not supported
+import std@1.2 as s // error: version pinning not supported

 // NOTE: Use import hierarchy/path to select versions if needed.